-KNOWLEDGE, SKILLS AND ABILITIES REQUIRED TO FULFIL THE ROLE
+KEY SELECTION CRITERIA: KNOWLEDGE, SKILLS AND ABILITIES REQUIRED TO FULFIL THE ROLE

-- Demonstrated ability to provide a high standard of complex direct service in the clinical assessment and treatment of children, young people and families; and to comply with service delivery towards output and outcomes requirement.
-(Please refer to expectations under assessment and treatment). - An understanding of the complexity of the service system and the issues involved in providing services to statutory clients, with the ability to work in a complicated environment that can challenge and frustrate individual values and viewpoints. - Demonstrated commitment to working collaboratively and the capacity to listen and consider others' opinions, respectfully and tactfully negotiate and liaise with DHHS, other agencies and the community. - Sound decision making skills, reflected in excellent clinical judgements - A high degree of self-discipline, reflected in the ability to provide targeted clinical services within strict time-frames - Willingness to coach and develop others, impart knowledge and provide supervision to clinicians in accordance with Berry Streets policy. - Excellent written and oral communication skills including timely and accurate written reports and able to clearly articulate and engage with a range of audiences children, families and caregivers, other professionals and the court system. - Demonstrated ability to flexibly manage competing priorities and stressful situations, monitoring own stress levels and practicing and promoting self-care strategies.
+- Demonstrated ability to provide direct service in the clinical assessment and treatment of children, young people and families; and to comply with service delivery towards output and outcomes requirement (please refer to expectations under assessment and treatment). - An understanding of the complexity of the service system and the issues involved in providing services to statutory clients, with the ability to work in a complicated environment that can potentially challenge and frustrate individual values and viewpoints. - Demonstrated commitment to working collaboratively and the capacity to listen and consider other's opinions, respectfully and tactfully negotiate and liaise with DHHS, other agencies and the community. - Excellent written and oral communication skills including timely and accurate written reports and able to clearly articulate and engage with a range of audiences children, families and caregivers, other professionals and the court system. - Demonstrated ability to flexibly manage competing priorities and stressful situations, monitoring own stress levels and practicing and promoting self-care strategies. - Sound decision making skills, reflected in good clinical judgements.

-QUALIFICATIONS AND OTHER REQUIREMENTS DESIRABLE Tertiary qualification in Psychology, Social Work or related discipline.
-Please note: The scope of this position does not require the incumbent to practice as a 'clinical psychologist' or a registered occupational therapist and, as such, discipline specific registration is not a requirement.
-If the incumbent wishes to maintain registration it is at the incumbent's discretion and will not impact on the scope of this role. coaching A minimum of 5 years experience conducting clinical work with children WWCC and satisfactory Criminal Records Check.
+QUALIFICATIONS AND OTHER REQUIREMENTS DESIRABLE • Tertiary qualification in Psychology, Social Work or related discipline. • Please note: The scope of this position does not require the incumbent to practice as a registered psychologist or a registered occupational therapist and, as such, discipline specific registration is not a requirement.
+If the incumbent wishes to maintain registration it is at the incumbent's discretion and will not impact on the scope of this role. • WWCC, a valid driver's licence and satisfactory Criminal Records Check.